Skip to main content

 2. Your HELOC funds will be available through a revolving line of credit

 With a home equity line of credit, the entire credit available is not advanced up front.
 Instead, you can use as much or as little of the HELOC as you choose, and you only pay interest on the amount you withdraw.
-Interest is calculated daily at a variable rate attached to Prime.
+Interest is calculated daily at a variable rate based on Canada’s Prime rate.

 HELOC rates are traditionally higher than a variable mortgage rate but, unlike a variable mortgage rate, its relationship to Prime does not always stay the same.
-For example, a variable mortgage rate is often Prime +/- a number, like Prime – 0.35%.
+For example, a variable mortgage rate is often Prime +/- a number (like Prime – 0.50%).
 HELOC rates are set at Prime + a number, and your lender can technically change that number any time.

 3. You make interest-only payments